-If you major in English, you’ll be a lot more familiar with the term “metaphor” than if you major in Accounting.
+If you’re an English major, you’ll be a lot more familiar with the term “metaphor” than if you major in Accounting.

-But even if you major in Math, you are probably already familiar with what a story or a character is.
+But even if you’re a Math major, you are at least probably already familiar with what a story or a character is.
 And you’ve probably had a takeaway or a lesson from stories you’ve read or seen on screen.

 Just pick what you can relate to most readily and easily.

 For example, you can pick Characters, Symbols, and Takeaways.
 Great!

 You Can Also Pick Examples of an Element

 Let’s say that you are really unfamiliar with most of the elements.
 In that case, you can just pick one and then list three examples of it.

 For example, you can pick the element of Characters.
 And now all you need to do is choose three of the most memorable characters.
 You can do this with many of the elements of a novel.